artberri/web/content/blog/2019-05-28-decoupling-from-framework/index.md

 }
 {{< / highlight >}}

-Looking deep into the presenter we won't see much logic there either, this is because I tried to isolate the model of my application in a FLUX/REDUX like architecture.
-I've created my own system because I wanted to make it dependency free, but you can use some common library, like redux itself, to implement it.
+Looking deep into the presenter we won't see much logic either, this is because I tried to isolate the model of my application in a FLUX/REDUX like architecture.
+I've created my own system because I wanted to make it dependency free, but you can use some common library, like [redux](https://redux.js.org/) itself, to implement it.
 The aim of using a mediator or a task dispatcher is also to isolate the application use cases from the way we represent them.
-In the same way I've created my own dependency injector, but probably it will be worth to use Inversify or other similar instead.
+In the same way I've created my own dependency injector, but probably it will be worth to use [Inversify](http://inversify.io/) or similar library instead.

 The basic principle of what I did in every presenter is to subscribe to the application state in every view initialization in order to update it accordingly and to wrap any query or command sent to the model by using